Microsoft deal delay may mean more Nokia patent concessions

 After selling its loss-making handset business, Nokia - which expected the deal to close this month - will derive more than 90 percent of sales from its telecom network unit, but its patent portfolio is seen as a promising source of future growth.

-Expected future revenue from patents make up as much as half Nokia's roughly 20-billion-euro market capitalization, they say.
+Expected future revenue from patents make up as much as half Nokia's roughly 20-billion-euro market capitalisation, they say.

-Google and Samsung Electronics have asked Chinese regulators to ensure the 5.4 billion euro ($7.4 billion) deal between Microsoft and Nokia would not lead to higher licensing fees, according to media reports.
+Google (GOOG.O) and Samsung Electronics (005930.KS) have asked Chinese regulators to ensure the 5.4 billion euro deal between Microsoft and Nokia would not lead to higher licensing fees, according to media reports.

 "(The delay) is a bad sign.
 They have been discussing with authorities for quite a while already, and they still need more time," Nordea Markets analyst Sami Sarkamies said.